geoadmin/mf-chsdi3/README.md

 Create a developer specific build configuration:

-    cp rc_example rc_user_<username>
+    touch rc_user_<username>

-Change the port number in the newly created buildout configuration file (In dev mode)
+Add the port number in the newly created user rc file.
+You should at least edit your dev port.
+For instance:

+    export SERVER_PORT=9000

+Every variables you export in rc_user_<username> will override the default ones in rc_dev and rc_user.

 Where "username" is your specific rc configuration.
 To create the specific build: